nedtwigg/blog/2020/changelog/README.md

 For millenia, the way to describe temperature was: freezing, frigid, cold, warm, hot, boiling, melting.
 Even today, that's the scale that I use.
 Does my kid need a jacket if it's 65°F?
 I have no idea.
 But if it's cold?
 Yes, they need a jacket if it's cold.

-Around 1600[^1], Galileo notices that liquids expand and contract ever so slightly with temperature[^1], and you can watch it happen if you put the liquid in a long skinny tube.
-Sixty years later, somebody[^2] figures out to seal the tube so that you're only measuring temperature, and not accidentally pressure.
-Forty years after that Newton becomes the ward of the Royal Mint[^2a] and tries (for the first time ever![^2aa]) to quantify the melting points of metals.
+Around 1600[^1], Galileo notices that liquids expand ever so slightly with temperature[^1], and you can watch it happen if you put the liquid in a long skinny tube.
+Sixty years later, somebody[^2] figures out to seal the tube so that you're only measuring temperature, and not pressure on accident.
+Forty years after that Newton becomes the ward of the Royal Mint[^2a] and tries to define an absolute quantitative scale for the melting points of the metals used in coins.
 He sticks the tube in melting snow and calls it zero, then sticks the tube in his armpit and calls it twelve (which is objectively better than ten[^2b]), and extrapolates from there.[^3]  Fifteen more years go by, and Fahrenheit figures out that mercury is better than Newton's linseed oil, and Americans like me will thank him for that accomplishment literally forever.

 In retrospect, it's quite vain to think our armpits would be some godly universal constant.
 Just one apex-predator-of-the-era earlier, Tyrannosaurus Newton would have had no such luck, but just such vanity.
 Perhaps that's what kept the dinosaurs from...
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm off-track.